orange-lang/orange/README.md

 You can see more examples of Orange in the `test/` folder.

 # Building on OS X and Linux
-Orange currently requires Boost, Flex, Bison, and CMake.
+Orange currently requires Boost, Flex, Bison, CMake, and LLVM, which can all be installed using your favorite package manager.
 Building is as easy as:

 ```sh
 $ mkdir build-orange && cd build-orange